-A forest has many elements, which include sounds (of animals and plants or trees moved by the wind), scents and aromas, visual effects animated through light-play, forms (which can be touched), freshness and clean air, and those combined simply make us feel good.
+A forest has many elements, which include sounds (of animals and plants or trees moved by the wind), scents and aromas making it a kind of natural Aromatherapy, visual effects animated through light-play, forms (which can be touched), freshness and clean air, and those combined simply make us feel good.
 Yet, Forest Bathing is not meant to be tough physical exercise, trekking or rigorous hiking, although those activities may be included.
 It’s rather connecting with Nature, becoming “one” with “our inner Nature.”

 In fact, Forest Bathing is about walking aimlessly, silently (without speaking to others), and slowly in a natural environment that suits us well to take in or “absorb” the healing benefits.
 The environment doesn’t need to be a forest per se; it can also be a trail, a beach, a path near a lake, or any natural environment.
 During “the bath” it’s important not to use electronic equipment, such as smartphones or photo cameras; the idea is to have a mindful, meditative experience, “living” the forest in full awareness and in the moment.

 Nevertheless, people often combine Shinrin-yoku with other activities that harmonize with it, such as doing Yoga, having a picnic, doing Tai Chi, meditation, plant and animal observation, or breathing exercises, to give some examples.